Jerry and Flora Komes

 When he went away to college at the University of the Pacific Nat realized how lucky he was to grow up in Napa Valley.
 He missed the beauty and the small town atmosphere, and in his sophomore year determined that he would return to St. Helena after graduation.
 He quickly put his marketing savvy to work, helping to craft and communicate the story of Flora Springs and applying an artistic sensibility to the creation of new wines, labels and packaging.
 Nat most enjoys the creative side of the wine business; he oversaw the complete re-development of Flora Springs’ labels and packaging and has been the driving force behind dozens of innovative new products including the popular Ghost Winery and All Hallows’ Eve series.
 With responsibility for the winery’s direct-to-consumer business, Nat also enjoys creating special events and experiences that truly represent his family.

 Nat is a member of Flora Springs’ Board of Directors and relishes the opportunity to represent the family and help steer the future direction of the winery.
 He is also deeply involved in a new wine venture, Jon Nathaniel Wines, a boutique portfolio of wines created by Nat and his father John.
-Jon Nathaniel Wines are made entirely of fruit grown in the Komes’ own vineyards, and is another way that Nat is able to exercise his creativity and knack for innovation.
+Jon Nathaniel Wines are made entirely of fruit grown in the Komes’ own vineyards.

 Nat and his wife Anne live in St. Helena with their two children.